 Is it believed that throughout their lifetime, sharks have more than 50,000 teeth that they shed continuously while feeding?
 Teeth in the front row fall off and the teeth from the back row move forward to fill the vacant spaces.
 Interestingly, only 300 to 350 teeth are functional at one time.

-How To Identify A Shark Tooth?
+How to Identify a Shark Tooth?

 As sharks have so many teeth so it is quite difficult to predict the species of sharks based on teeth only, but you can find them anywhere on the beach.
 Researchers and fishermen identify teeth based on shape and features – sharks that feed on crabs, mollusks, squids, lobsters, and shellfish have seen sharp teeth whereas the species which just catch the prey and swallow it, possess spear-like teeth.